 Private events in Tårnet

-Tårnet’s entrance closes to the public at 09.30 PM.
-We are not able to let guest in after 09.30 PM under any circumstances.
+Tårnet’s entrance closes to the public at 09.00 PM.
+We are not able to let guest in after 09.00 PM under any circumstances.
 The restaurant closes at 11.00 PM due to safety regulations.
-If the entire restaurant is booked for a private event, opening hours can under certain circumstances be extended to 12.30 AM.

 Your party is more than welcome to visit the viewing point for a magnificent view over Copenhagen.
 The viewing point closes at 09.00 PM.
 Smoking or drinking is not allowed.